-The use of roof trusses in this home were kept to a minimum, to help gain some extra space in some of the rooms at first floor.
+The use of roof trusses in this three-bedroom home was kept to a minimum, to help gain some extra space in some of the rooms at first floor.
 “Some elements were built as a cut roof,” explains the owner, John.
 “This allowed us to create a tall ceiling height in the master bedroom of about 5m.”

 Although there is not full headroom within the loft, it still provides a functional space.
 “We have five grandchildren who visit often,” says John.
 “At the moment they insist on sleeping in the attic!
 It is a great den area and it provides plenty of storage, too.”